nmarchet/New-Frontier/content/9-Game Log/04-answers-and-questions.md

 tags:
   - game_log
 ---
-In which the players return to Fairhaven and begin to realize the repercussions of the event in Kapama and beyond.
+In which the players return to Fairhaven and begin to realize the repercussions of the events in Kapama and beyond.
 - - -
 # Session 1
 ## 22-26 Oct.
 1864